InquisitiveAS/InquisitiveAS.github.io/_pages/about.md

 I am expanding my skillset of AEC application development & Computational design to include AI, focusing on developing machine learning & data pipeline in collaboration with ML experts, data scientists, data engineers, and data analysts.

-My future work would address complex AEC problems such as photogrammetry, point cloud processing, construction robotics, computer vision, NLP, image processing.
-Currently, I am independently exploring my ML-Data Engineer journey in  apart from BIM Application development for Structural Engineering applications.
+Passionate about AEC datasets, my future work would address complex AEC problems such as Point cloud processing, Computer vision, Image processing, Plugins Development for CAD Application and AEC Software development.
+Currently, I am independently exploring my ML-Data Engineer journey, apart from BIM Application development for Structural Engineering applications at my current job role with TYLin Silman Structural Solutions.

-Passionate about AEC 3D datasets, I aim to develop computational design pipelines,and BIM automation pipelines using advanced machine learning and data engineering techniques.
-Currently, I am seeking expertise in machine learning, data sciences, cloud computing, and back-end development, while learning state-of-the-art frameworks and libraries to identify the best technology stack for my goals.

 With a unique blend of architectural knowledge, software development expertise, and a strong inclination towards machine learning and data engineering, I am well-positioned to contribute to innovative solutions that revolutionize the AEC industry.